xraypy/feff85exafs/t/materials/README.md

     appropriate to the test being performed.
 Those values are taken from a `.json` file with the same name as the folder itself.

- 4. For test which have data associated with them and, so, will included results of fits to EXAFS data as part of their test, the data is provided in the form of an
+ 4. For tests which have data associated with them and, so, will include results of fits to EXAFS data as part of their test, the data is provided in the form of an
     [Athena project file](http://bruceravel.github.io/demeter/aug/output/project.html)
     and as a column ASCII data containing chi(k).
 The column data file is in the
     [XDI format](https://github.com/XraySpectroscopy/XAS-Data-Interchange).
+	Currently no tests are made using data.

  5. Most of the material folders also contain some kind of image showing the nature of the coordination environment about the absorbing atom.